-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 The Constitution establishes the right to privacy.
 This means that the employer and the employee must respect each other's personality rights.

-This right to privacy covers access to and disclosure of the parties' intimate and personal sphere regarding:
+The right to privacy covers access to and disclosure of the parties' intimate and personal life, including:

 - family;